DellieKate/ISK1001_Assessment3/README_Files/ETHICS_SECURITY.md

 ## Introduction

-This document presents an analysis and reflection on recieved feedback items from our project’s development process, focusing on ethical, legal, and security related considerations.
+This document presents an analysis and reflection on received feedback items from our project’s development process, focusing on ethical, legal, and security related considerations.

 From the full set of feedback logs recorded in `feedback_log.md`, **four key issues** were chosen for deeper examination.
-These were selected because they represent meaningdul ethical and security-related challenges identified during the project, either through internal the groups initial internal audit or subsequent external reviews.
+These were selected because they represent meaningful ethical and security-related challenges identified during the project, either through the groups' initial internal audit or subsequent external reviews.

 For each issue, we:
 - Summarise the feedback received